Considering studying in our Degree in Three program? Check out this video to learn how it all works!

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of being a three-year economics/finance major at SNHU include:

 The 3-year BS in Economics/Finance prepares graduates for employment in a variety of fields including banking, corporate finance, insurance, personal finance and securities.
 There are many in-demand careers available for those interested in finance and economics.
-For example, the U.S. Bureau of Labor Statistics notes employment of financial analysts is projected to grow 12 percent from 2014 to 2024, faster than the average for all occupations, while employment of personal financial advisors is projected to grow 30 percent over the same period.
+For example, the U.S. Bureau of Labor Statistics notes employment of financial analysts is projected to grow 12% from 2014 to 2024, faster than the average for all occupations, while employment of personal financial advisors is projected to grow 30% over the same period.

 As an economics and finance major, your coursework will cover financial investment and budget strategies and the study of economic behavior.
 You'll learn to apply theory to the world of international and domestic finance and economics.